LAB MEMBERS

 PhD Student

 Ikegwu Chukwudi is a PhD student in the NEGEC Lab, Department of Biology, Howard University, Washington DC.
-His research focuses on the elevational distribution and diversity patterns and conservation genomics of amphibians and reptiles from the Nigeria-Cameroon montane regions.
-He holds a Distinction in MSc in Biology (Biodiversity and Bioconservation) from Universitas Jenderal Soedirman, Indonesia, and a First Class Honors in BSc in Applied Biology from Ebonyi State University, Nigeria.
+His research focuses on the elevational distribution, diversity patterns and conservation genomics of amphibians and reptiles from montane regions.
+He holds a Distinction in MSc Biology (Biodiversity and Bioconservation), and a First Class Honors in BSc Applied Biology.
 Mr Chukwudi is dedicated to the conservation of threatened animal species, with a particular emphasis on herpetofauna.
-He is an active member of the British Ecological Society and the Nigerian Conservation Foundation.
-Aside from science, he spends time on creative writing.
+He is an active member of the British Ecological Society and the Society for Conservation Biology.
+Aside from science, he spends time on creative writings.

 Olabisi Atofarati